robvet/dapr-workshop/Assignment03/step-by-step.md

    public async Task<ActionResult> CollectFine([FromBody] System.Text.Json.JsonDocument cloudevent)
    ```

-   > This enables you to get to the raw JSON in the request.
+   > This parameter enables you to get to the raw JSON in the request.

 1. Add the following code at the top of the method to extract the `SpeedingViolation` data from the cloud event: